MisterPerson42/MisterPerson42/README.md

-- 👋 Hi, I’m @MisterPerson42
-- 👀 I’m interested in coding.
-- 🌱 I would like to learn C.
-- 💞️ I'm not looking to collaborate on anything
-- �������� hehehehehe
+Why hello,

+So I'm interested in computer stuff, I like Linux and open source, and I also really like cool CLI and TUI tools.

-Thanks for looking.
+Thanks for stopping by :)
 <!---
 MisterPerson42/MisterPerson42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.